sebam2k4/Web-Development-Curriculum/Codecademy/readme.md

 7. Refactoring
 8. Blocks, Procs, and Lambdas => In progress

-To run any of the ruby exercise or project files on Cloud9, use the terminal to change directory to codecademy/ruby/ follower by a lesson number (1-10).
+To run any of the ruby exercise or project files on Cloud9, use the terminal to change directory to codecademy/ruby/ followed by the lesson number (1-10).
 Then type 'ruby filename.rb' to run the ruby code.
 For example:

     cd codecademy/ruby/5
     ruby project_ordering_your_library.rb

 ## Learn Ruby on Rails